Cocoa Vs Cacao – What is the difference? What does ‘Dutch-process’ mean exactly and how should it be used?

 Our organic Dutch-processed cocoa powder comes from Germany and is made from fair trade beans grown organically in the Dominican Republic.
 Because of where we get our cacao beans, we should call our powder cacao powder, yet as an Australian company, we’ve chosen to use the term cocoa powder as we offer a Dutch-processed product in an English speaking country.

-The beans are collected, fermented, cleaned, roasted to 40 degrees Celsius, pressed and milled.
+The beans are collected, fermented, cleaned, roasted, pressed and milled.
 Then, they are enriched with potassium as an alkalizing agent.
 Our cocoa powder is:

 - Fair trade